 - Legislative – economy of measures

-- Adequacy – the means chosen for the purpose of transposition produces the required regulatory results
+- Adequacy – the means chosen for transposition produces the required regulatory results.

-- Adaptability – allows flexibility in the choice of the appropriate instrument to implement the law
+- Adaptability – allows flexibility in choosing the appropriate instrument to implement the law.

 The normative level of implementing measures is based on

-- The extent of legislative intervention – repeal of existing conflicting laws, implementation of corresponding supporting laws, following a five pronged EU test for compliance. it may be a repeal and replace, delegated legislation, administrative implementation or other methods to ensure compliance.
+- The extent of legislative intervention – repeal of existing conflicting laws, implementing corresponding supporting laws, following a five-pronged EU test for compliance.
+It may be a repeal and replacement, delegated legislation, administrative implementation, or other methods to ensure compliance.